JanssenProject/jans/docs/cedarling/cedarling-jwt-validation.md

 - Discard `id_token` if the `aud` claim does not contain the `client_id` of the access token
 - Discard Userinfo tokens that are not associated with a `sub` claim from the `id_token`

-!!!
-Note
-    The `aud` claim can be either a string or an array.
-When it's a string, it must exactly match the `client_id`.
-When it's an array, it must contain the `client_id` as one of its values.
-This supports providers like Auth0 that commonly use array `aud` claims.

 ### JWT Status Validation